viviRbi/Java-SpringBoot/readme.md

 }
 ```
 ##  What is the significance of the Spring Boot starter POM?
 - SpringBoot uses convention over configuration.
 It takes away some choices at first but save time for developers.
-Developers can always override configuration later
+Developers can always override the undesired configuration later
 - All Spring Boot projects use spring-boot-starter-parent as a parent in pom.xml file
 - The spring-boot-starter-parent is a special starter that provides useful Maven defaults.
 It also provides a dependency-management section so that you can omit version tags for “blessed” dependencies.
 - Ex: